What is Cyber Threat Intelligence

 An Explanation of Estimative Language and Analytic Confidence

-To convey analytical assessments and estimates, the Threat Intel Team uses phrases like “assess” and “estimate,” as well as probabilistic terms like “could” and “likely.”
+To convey analytical assessments and estimates, the ATI Team uses phrases like “assess” and “estimate,” as well as probabilistic terms like “could” and “likely.”
 However, we do not base such claims on facts, proof, or knowledge.
 Instead, these evaluations and judgments are based on assumptions or prior assessments and often from incomplete or fragmentary data.

 To convey the possibility or probability of our hypothesis, the Deepwatch Threat Intel Team employs probabilistic language in our assessments.
 Because analytical assessments are not certain, we use terms to denote that our hypothesis has a lower or greater than even chance of possibility or probability.